 Who can volunteer?

 Anyone who wants to help children increase their confidence and knowledge in math is encouraged to become a tutor – no math or teaching experience required!
 HMT tutors come from a variety of backgrounds, from college students, to professionals working full-time, to retirees.
-The requirements to volunteer are: must be a U.S. resident, 18 years or older, cannot be a current high school student (in accordance with school district policies), pass a background check, and must be able to commit to tutoring for at least thirty minutes or one hour per week.
+The requirements to volunteer are in accordance with district policies (see regional page for more details).
+All HMT Volunteers must pass a background check, complete the required orientation, agree to HMT’s Tutor Code of Conduct and Child Protection Policy, and must be able to commit to tutoring for at least thirty minutes or one hour per week.

 Math is not a strong subject for me.
 Would I still enjoy Heart and be an effective tutor?